epwr/better-science/README.md

 ### Golds (Auto Documentation)

 For automated documentation generation, use [Golds](https://github.com/go101/golds).
 Installation instructions are [here](https://go101.org/apps-and-libs/golds.html).
+You can then use this to run a

 ### Add Go Binaries to your Path

 Golang binaries are usually installed in `~/go/bin`.
 You can check this exists if you install Golds (above).
-Add this to your path
+Add this to your path.

 ## Code Structure